 Types of factors that the judge will consider regarding bond amount and release include the detainee's:

-Once the IJ has made a final bond determination, the bond can be paid by any person who is in the United States lawfully—a friend, relative or anyone else.
+Once the IJ has made a final bond determination, the bond can be paid by any person who is in the United States lawfully—a friend, relative, or anyone else.
 That payment should be made at the local ICE office.

-In order to get the bond back, you must hold onto the original document that you signed at the local ICE office when you paid the bond.
+In order to get the bond back, you must hold onto the original document that you signed at the local ICE office when you paid it.
 In addition, your detained family member must have complied with the immigration judge's order.
 This is the case whether your detained family member is ordered removed or receives a grant of relief.
-Be sure your relative understands that your money is on the line.
-If the foreign national misses a hearing, for example, or tries to flee the proceedings, you will forfeit the entire sum.
-Also see Paid an Immigration Bond?
-How to Get Money Back.

 As you can see, dealing with detention, bond, and removal proceedings gets complicated fast.
 It's absolutely worth consulting an experienced immigration attorney for help analyzing your case, and possibly representing you in court.
 That would mean strategizing any possible remedies and preparing written legal briefs and arguments to present to U.S. immigration authorities.